jyrgenn/jpylib/doc/pgetopt.md

 and given that this is rarely needed, I chose to omit that.
 It can be done in the application just as well.

-Change: the `_arguments` value must now be a list if it is not a string (was tuple before).
+Changed at some point: the `_arguments` value must now be a list if it is not a string (was tuple before).
 Reason: `("arg1", )` is a tuple, but `("arg1")` is not, it is a string in parentheses.
 This is too easy to confuse, and that cannot happen with a list.

 The `pgetopts()` function